-- 1. Place the countershaft assembly vertical on a clean, flat surface.
-If previously removed, use the proper driver and maul to install the countershaft bearings. - 2.
-Mark each countershaft for correct timing.
-Locate the "O" stamped on the countershaft and mark the tooth with highly visible toolmaker's dye or paint.
+- 1. Place the Countershaft Assembly vertical on a clean, flat surface.
+If previously removed, use the proper Driver and Maul to install the Countershaft Bearings. - 2.
+Mark each Countershaft for correct timing.
+Locate the "O's" stamped on the Countershaft and mark the teeth with highly visible Toolmaker's Dye or paint.